-The consolidated entity has entered into agreements under which the residual risk inherent in operating leases are transferred from the funder of the asset to the consolidated entity.
-Under these agreements, the consolidated entity is obliged to pay the guaranteed residual value amount at the end of their contractual lease term and sell the vehicle.
-Bank guarantees and letters of credit to the value of \$21,157,000 have been issued as security for these obligations.
+Certain subsidiaries of the company have entered into agreements under which the residual risk inherent in operating leases are transferred from the funder of the asset to the consolidated entity.
+Under these agreements, the subsidiaries are obliged to pay the guaranteed residual value amount at the end of their contractual lease term and sell the vehicle.
+Bank guarantees and letters of credit to the value of \$16,400,000 (2011: \$21,157,000) have been issued as security for these obligations.

-Bank guarantees to the value of \$942,000 have been issued as security for contractual obligations under leases and other commercial agreements.
+Bank guarantees to the value of \$1,080,000 (2011: \$942,000) have been issued as security for contractual obligations under leases and other commercial agreements.

-The consolidated entity has executed certain guarantees and indemnities, as well as fixed and floating charges over the assets of the consolidated entity in favour of St. George Bank and the Commonwealth Bank of Australia as security for banking facilities provided to the consolidated entity.
-The total drawn and un-drawn banking facilities provided to the consolidated entity by St. George Bank amount to \$129,000,000 and by Commonwealth Bank of Australia GBP6,805,000.
+Certain subsidiaries of the company have executed certain guarantees and indemnities, as well as fixed and floating charges over the assets of the consolidated entity in favour of St. George Bank and the Commonwealth Bank of Australia as security for banking facilities provided to the consolidated entity.
+The total drawn and un-drawn banking facilities provided to the consolidated entity by St. George Bank amount to \$117,718,000 (2011: \$129,000,000) and by Commonwealth Bank of Australia GBP1,827,000 (2011: GBP6,805,000).